 What should I do if I think I might have an eating disorder?

 If you or somone you know is concerned about having an eating disorder, please contact the Dartmouth College Health Service.
-To make an appointment in the Primary Care Department, call (603) 646-9401.
-To schedule a counseling or nutrition appointment, please call (603) 646-9442.
+To schedule an appointment with the dietician or a medical provider in the Primary Care Department, call 603-646-9401.
+To schedule a counseling appointment, please call 603-646-9442.

 Who are the members of the Eating Disorder Consultation Team (EDCT)?